simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-of-ci-cd/index.en.md

 ## 4. Increased Software Quality and Reliability

 CI and CD practices contribute to increased software quality and reliability.
 By continuously integrating code changes and running automated tests, the chances of introducing defects or bugs are minimized.
 Regular integration and testing ensure that the software remains in a releasable state at all times, reducing the risk of delivering faulty software to end-users.
-Furthermore, the deployment automation provided by CD ensures consistent and error-free deployments, leading to a more reliable software release process.
+Also, the deployment automation provided by CD ensures consistent and error-free deployments, leading to a more reliable software release process.

 ## 5. Faster Time to Market